bucko13/prism/README.md

 - `SESSION_SECRET`- for signing authentication macaroons
 - `MONGODB_URI`- connection string for connecting to a mongodb deployment
 - `APP_PRIVATE_KEY`- a private key used to decrypt content encrypted w/ a corresponding public key
-- `BOLTWALL_URI` - a uri where you are running a payment gateway.
-Useful to have a fallback for paywalled content without its own payment gateway
 - `OPEN_NODE_KEY`- This isn't strictly necessary, but is used for utility endpoints, such as getting exchange rates for display